 ACC 333 Cost Management

 Decision models and methods for estimation and management of business costs, budgeting, activity-based cost systems, strategic cost management.
 Prerequisite(s); if any: ACC 202.
 Meets with ACC 533.

 The study of external audit practice and reporting on financial statements.
 The study of audit standards, the demand for auditing, and regulatory, legal, and ethical influences on auditors.
 Review of audit objectives, evidence, control environment, and risk assessments.
 Prerequisite(s); if any: ACC 302 Meets with ACC 511

 Fraud Prevention and Detection Concentration

-Get to know the types of proactive technology programs and tools that are used to prevent and detect the occurence of fraudulent face-to-face, e-commerce, and e-business transactions.
-You’ll also examine the development and implementation of business models for creating prevention and detection products and techniques.
+Types of proactive technology programs and tools used to prevent and detect the occurrence of fraud in face-to-face transactions, e-commerce and e-business.
+Includes development and implementation of business models for production of prevention and detection products and techniques.

 Explore methods and techniques for fraud prevention, including assessment for risk of fraud, fraud controls, data mining, and data security.
 Understand regulatory mandates and best practices.

 Study of modern payment systems from global perspective.
 Exposure to fraud within payment systems.
 Techniques for fraud prevention, detection, and investigation.
 Prerequisite(s); if any: CRJ 232 or Permission of Instructor.